-The Economic Opportunity Council declares that the top factors contributing to poverty in Contra Costa County are housing & shelter, comprehensive health services, food & nutrition and employment & training.
+The Economic Opportunity Council declares that the top factors contributing to poverty in Contra Costa County are (1) Housing & shelter, (2) Comprehensive health services, (3) Food & nutrition and (4) Employment & training.
 In addressing these top factors, we recognize that there are overarching issues, namely access and integration.
-Access refers to the compounding challenges including but not limited to transportation, language access services and identification.
+Access refers to the compounding challenges including but not limited to transportation, language access services and difficulty producing and/or replacing personal identification documents.
 Integration refers to capacity, affordability and both timely and effective service delivery.